electricimp/imp-central-impt/README.md

 For similar operations in different command groups *impt* uses similar command names, like `create`, `update`, `delete`, `list` and `info`.

 The most of commands have optional arguments: `--<options>`.
 Options may be written in any order.
 As a general rule, the same option should not be specified multiple times in the same command, but exceptions exist.
 Some options require values, some do not.
 If an option value contains spaces it must be placed between double quotes, eg. `--<option> "option value with spaces"`.
-Some options may accept an empty value, it should be specified as `--<option> ""`.
+Some options may accept an empty value, which should be specified as `--<option> ""`.

 Every option has a one letter [alias](./CommandsManual.md#list-of-aliases).
 The aliases are unique for a particular command but may be reused for different options in different commands.
 The same option in different commands always has the same alias.
 The options and aliases are detailed in the [Commands Description](./CommandsManual.md#commands-description).

-#### Examples ####
+**Examples**

 ```
 impt product create --name TestProduct --descr "My test product"